 - ¼ cup olive oil

 - ¼ cup red wine vinegar

 - In a large mixing bowl, whisk together the olive oil, vinegar, onion seasoning, and garlic.

-- If using wooden skewers, place in a large rectangular baking dish and cover with water.
+- If using wooden skewers, place them in a large rectangular baking dish and cover them with water.
 Let soak for at least 1 hour, or overnight as well.
 If using metal skewers, skip this step.

-- Once the vegetables have marinated, thread them onto the soaked skewers, in an alternating pattern, adding in the cleaned mushrooms to the mix.
+- Once the vegetables have marinated, thread them onto the soaked skewers, in an alternating pattern, adding the cleaned mushrooms to the mix.

 - Preheat the grill or grill pan to medium heat and lightly brush the grates with oil.
 Once heated, place the prepared skewers onto the grill and cook for 5 minutes.
 Rotate the skewers and grill for another 4-6 minutes, or until the vegetables are JUST fork-tender.